 PRESIDENT: MARY RASKIN

-Mary Raskin Mary is an Independent Member from Portland, Oregon who fully embraced Humanistic Judaism in 2006.
-Mary has served on the SHJ Board since 2014 and was instrumental in planning SHJ’s at 50 initiative.
+Mary Raskin Mary is a member of Kol Shalom in Portland, Oregon who fully embraced Humanistic Judaism in 2006.
+Mary has served on the SHJ Board since 2014 and was instrumental in planning the 50th anniversary of SHJ.
 Mary was certified as a Madrikha in 2014 and is currently enrolled in the rabbinic program.
 She recently completed a MA in Jewish Studies from the Spertus Institute in Chicago.